DominusKelvin/content/files/en-us/learn/common_questions/thinking_before_coding/index.md

 ## Summary

 When starting with a web project, many people focus on the technical side.
 Of course you must be familiar with the technique of your craft, but what really matters is _what you want to accomplish_.
-Yes, it seems obvious, but too many projects fail not from a lack of technical know-how, but from lack of goals and vision.
+Yes, it seems obvious, but too many projects fail not from a lack of technical know-how, but from a lack of goals and vision.

 So when you get an idea and want to turn it into a website, there are a few questions you should answer before anything else: